maxdiluca/virtualrealitylab/content/authors/P_Naina_Nimisha/index.md

   - Project Students
 ---

-Naina Nimisha is listed as an MSc student associated with a VR Lab project, supervised by Peter Tino.
-Her project area is XR and generative AI, with the project title **VisualDreamcodeVR: Visual Feedback for Advanced Authoring tool**.
+Naina Nimisha is an MSc student associated with a VR Lab project, supervised by Peter Tino.
+Her project area is XR and generative AI, and her project title is **VisualDreamcodeVR: Visual Feedback for Advanced Authoring tool**.